Synthetic musk: Alicyclic musks

 Alicyclic musks, otherwise known as cycloalkyl ester or linear musks, are a relatively novel class of musk compounds.
 The first compound of this class was introduced 1975 with Cyclomusk, though similar structures were noted earlier in citronellyl oxalate and Rosamusk.
 Alicyclic musks are dramatically different in structure than previous musks (aromatic, polycyclic, macrocyclic) in that they are modified alkyl esters.
 Although they were discovered prior to 1980, it was only in 1990 with the discovery and introduction of Helvetolide at Firmenich that a compound of this class was produced at a commercial scale.
 Romandolide, a more ambrette and less fruity alicyclic musk compared to Helvetolide, was introduced ten years later.

 Environmental and health issues

 Synthetic musks are lipophilic compounds and tend to deposit and persist in fat tissues.
 Nitromusks and polycyclic musks – having been used for 100 years – have low biodegradability and accumulate in the environment.
-Chemicals such as musk ketone and diethyl phthalate, which are found in perfume formulas, can lead to allergic reactions, hormone disruption and it has been suggested that exposure to perfumes and/or synthetic fragrances may be linked to the development of autism spectrum disorder.